aurimontem/Mesa_Leuven_Convergence/README.md

 We now turn to exploring this in the context of the MESA stellar evolution code.

+This will be broken up in 3 mini-mini-labs:
+First, we will explore changing resolution in space.
+Second, we will explore changing resolution in time.
+Third, we will explore changing physical approximations within reasonable model uncertainties.
+While this third task is not exactly the same as testing the "limit of small $h$", it is still **testing the numerical assumptions we are making in modeling the star as a sphere with finite shells**.

 # Mini-mini lab 1: Spatial Resolution

 ## Overview